Catching Fire (The Firehouse AU)

 “Stupid fuckin’ idiot,” Leonard McCoy muttered to himself, as he pulled into the small parking lot.
 “Goddamned moron.”

-He shut of the engine of his Chevy pick-up and sat there behind the wheel for another thirty seconds.
+He shut of the engine of his Chevy van and sat there behind the wheel for another thirty seconds.
 “This was the stupidest idea on the planet.
 Iowa, for fuck’s sake.
 Stupid, dumb, idiotic—”

 “Foolish, moronic, ridiculous, boneheaded, bird-brained … want me to go on, or not so much?”